Abnerzj/ios-icon-generator/README.md

     This script aim to generate ios app icons easier and simply.

     srcfile - The source png image.
-Preferably above 1024x1024 dstpath - The destination path where the icons generate to.Suggest use the AppIcon.appiconset dir for the project. ex:~/Desktop/GeneratorIconDemo/Assets.xcassets/AppIcon.appiconset
+Preferably above 1024x1024 dstpath - The destination path where the icons generate to.

     This script is depend on ImageMagick.
 So you must install ImageMagick first You can use 'sudo brew install ImageMagick' to install it